fbpx

 Objectives

-• Describe the limitations of ultrasound and safe application of ultrasound in medical diagnosis and management.
+• Understand the limitations of PoCUS and its safe application in medical diagnostics and procedures.

 Prerequisites